 As required, TSA contacts businesses or organisations that are named in applications to verify the information provided in the application.
 Thereafter, on a regular basis, TSA liaises with businesses or organisations named in the applications to ensure that the arrangements for collection and recycling of end-of-life tyres are still in place.

 If verification checks prove arrangements are not in place, TSA will contact the Participant to seek an explanation.
-If the explanation is not satisfactory, then Participant status and benefits may be revoked by TSA.
+If the explanation is not satisfactory, then Participant status and benefits may be suspended or revoked by TSA.

 Participants should inform TSA of any changes to arrangements for collection and recycling of end-of-life tyres at the earliest opportunity.
 This is to ensure that information about Participants that is held by TSA remain current.